-Options Potential Content Issues to Consider

-Option 1: No new No new policy.
-Policies do not specifically identify
+Options Potential Content Issues to Consider Option 1: No new No new policy.
+Policies do not specifically identify policy.

-policy.
 Roll forward existing policies. relevant facilities.

-Could combine policies and

-rationalise.

-Option 2: Seek to General presumption of Could need to identify which

-retain tourist protecting, retaining and facilities this applies to but this

-facilities through enhancing tourist facilities in the could be difficult as tourists come

-general policy.
-Broads. for lots of reasons, from walking

-Could address improvements or and bird watching to heritage and

-changes to tourist facilities. painting.

-Identify tourism sites protecting.

-Could include Bewilderwood,

-Pettit's, Beccles Lido, How Hill,

-Official Tourist Information Centres,

-Norfolk Wildlife Trust facilities,

-Fairhaven Gardens, RSPB reserves,

-windmill trust at Hardley.

-Could be addressed through

-improving/amending/changing

-existing policies.

-Consider toilets, waste disposal and

-recycling.

-Option 3: Site Sites allocated with criteria to Could be similar to Whitlingham

-Specific policies for guide change and judge any policy of the Sites Specifics (WHI1).

-larger tourist planning applications against.
-Would need to define a threshold.

-attractions.
-Attractions such as Bewilderwood

-could have such a policy.

-Consider toilets, waste disposal and

-recycling.

-Option 4: Policy for Promote small scale tourist sites, Recognises that smaller scale tourist

-small scale tourist well designed and sympathetic attractions are important to the

-attractions. and appropriate to location. area.

-Likely to relate to need, traffic, Define what small scale means.

-design and location.
-Could relate to visitor numbers or

-size of development.

-Could relate to wildlife watching

-facilities or museums.

-Consider toilets, waste disposal and

-recycling.
+Could combine policies and rationalise.
+Option 2: Seek to General presumption of Would need to identify which retain tourist protecting, retaining and facilities this applies to. facilities through enhancing tourist facilities in the Identify tourism sites protecting. general policy Broads.
+Could include Bewilderwood, Could address improvements or Pettit's, Beccles Lido, How Hill, changes to tourist facilities.
+Official Tourist Information Centres, Norfolk Wildlife Trust facilities, Fairhaven Gardens, RSPB reserves, windmill trust at Hardley.
+Could be addressed through improving/amending/changing existing policies.
+Option 3: Site Sites allocated with criteria to Could be similar to Whitlingham Specific policies for guide change and judge any policy of the Sites Specifics (WHI1). larger tourist planning applications against.
+Would need to define a threshold. attractions.
+Attractions such as Bewilderwood could have such a policy.
+Option 4: Policy for Promote small scale tourist sites, Recognises that smaller scale tourist small scale tourist well designed and sympathetic attractions are important to the attractions. and appropriate to location. area.
+Likely to relate to need, traffic, Define what small scale means. design and location.
+Could relate to visitor numbers or size of development.
+Could relate to wildlife watching facilities or museums.